-Let us first assume that we are in Case 2, such that $F(\beta)$ is a disjoint union of quasipositive Seifert surfaces each of which has as boundary a knot.
+Let us first assume that we are in Case 2, so that $F(\beta)$ is a disjoint union of quasipositive Seifert surfaces each of which has a knot as its boundary.
 By assumption, $F(\beta)$ is not a union of disks.
-Let $G$ be one of the connected components of $F(\beta)$ that is not a disk.
-We claim that we can choose $Z$ and $\varphi$ as in \eqref{eq:singleband} such that $B_\beta = Z\cap F(\beta)$ is a band of $G \subset F(\beta)$ corresponding to a positive band word of $\beta$ and such that $\gamma = \varphi^{-1}\left( \left(\partial D^2\right) \times \left\{\frac{1}{2}\right\}\right)$ is a simple closed curve in $S^3 \setminus F(\beta)$ which is not null-homotopic in $S^3 \setminus G$.
-The claim of \Cref{lem:mainlem} in this case will then follow from a more general statement provided in \Cref{lem:step2} below, which can be shown using a standard innermost circle argument.
+Let~$G$ be one of the connected components of $F(\beta)$ which is not a disk.
+We claim that we can choose~$Z$ and~$\varphi$ as in \eqref{eq:cylindertriple} such that $B_\beta = Z\cap F(\beta)$ is a band of $G \subset F(\beta)$ corresponding to a positive band word of $\beta$ and such that $\gamma = \varphi^{-1}( C_{\frac{1}{3}}(\frac{1}{2})\times \{\frac{1}{2}\})$ is an unknot in $S^3 \setminus F(\beta)$ that does not bound a disk in $S^3 \setminus G$. \Cref{claim:mainlem} will then follow from the more general statement in \Cref{lem:step2}, which can be shown using a standard innermost circle argument.
 Note that quasipositive Seifert surfaces are of minimal genus \cite{rudolphslice, kronheimermrowka} and thus incompressible.
 For the reader's convenience, we will prove \Cref{lem:step2} below.

 \begin{lem} Let $F$ be an incompressible Seifert surface for a link $L$ and let $\gamma \subset S^3 \setminus F$ be a simple closed curve.
 If there exists a disk in $S^3 \setminus L$ with boundary $\gamma$, then there also exists a disk in $S^3 \setminus F$ with boundary $\gamma$. \end{lem}